shapeshed/nodejsbook.io/_posts/2011-08-21-table-of-contents.md

     * Authentication
 * Chapter 8: Persisting data
     * Databases
-    * An example with MySQL
+    * An example with MongoDB
     * An example with CouchDB
     * An example with Redis